KlestDedja/directionality/README.md

 git clone https://github.com/Klest94/directionality.git directionality-demo cd directionality-demo
 ```
-where `directionality-demo` can be replaced by the name you want to give to the newly formed repository.
+where `directionality-demo` can be replaced by the name you want to give to the new repository.

 Alternatively, you can clone with GitHub Desktop: click on `Add -> Clone repository -> url -> https://github.com/klest94/directionality.git` Name the repo as `directionality-demo` or anything of your choice in your local path.